 According to Paul in 1 Cor.
 7:32-34 it is natural for a man to want to please his wife and for a woman to want to please her husband; but when this natural desire leads either the husband or the wife to become neglectful of Christian responsibilities, it becomes a "thorn."
 I have known boys and girls who would not think of missing any of the services of the church.
 They married and quit attending all of the services except the Lord's Day morning service.
 Others completely ceased church attendance.
-Thank God for the staunch husbands and wives who continue to grow in grace and knowledge while simultaneously enjoying the blessings of marital happiness and conjugal feproper appreciation of true values.
+Thank God for the staunch husbands and wives who continue to grow in grace and knowledge while simultaneously enjoying the blessings of marital happiness and conjugal felicity.

+There were two sisters, Mary and Martha.
+Both were fine women.
+Martha seemed to be a scrupulous housekeeper, which is admirable in women if not carried too far.
+Jesus visited this home.
+Mary sat at Jesus' feet and feasted upon the words of wisdom which fell from his lips.
+Mary had a proper appreciation of true values.
 Martha was "cumbered about much serving, and came to him, and said, Lord, dost thou not care that my sister hath left me to serve alone?
 Bid her therefore that she help me.
 And Jesus answered and said unto her, Martha, Martha, thou art careful and troubled about many things; But one thing is needful; and Mary hath chosen that good part, which shall not be taken away from her" (Lk.
 10: 40-42).
 Is this "one thing" needful in our lives?
 I have known women who were such careful and fastidious housekeepers that they could not "be hospitable" (Rom.
 12:13) or "entertain strangers" (Heb.
-13:2) or friends lest their house be placed in disarray or their domestic routine be
+13:2) or friends lest their house be placed in disarray or their domestic routine be broken.